jarves/jarves/Resources/doc/create-a-theme.md

 # Create a theme

-When you start creating a website the first thing to do is to create a theme, a layout.
+When you start creating a website the first thing is usually to create a theme, a layout.

 Doing so is in Jarves very easy.
 Below you'll find a step by step tutorial how to create a theme.

+In a nutshell:

+1. Create a bundle or use AppBundle.
+2. Create one or several layouts, e.g `src/AppBundle/Resources/views/Layout/default.html.twig`.
+3. Create a theme in Jarves Bundle Editor (administration -> bundles -> development -> edit -> themes) or write the configuration yourself.
+4. Use the new theme in a domain (administration -> nodes -> domain).
+5. Choose your newly created layouts in pages (administration -> nodes).

 ## 1. Create a bundle